imgradeone/imgradeone/README.md

 ![image](https://github.com/imgradeone/imgradeone/assets/30969327/c05f0ccb-da87-4e1e-8cef-b8d5e6c2feee)

-- 📧 Email: imgradeone@outlook.com or thisis@imgrade.one
+- 📧 Email: imgradeone(at)outlook.com (blocked `free.fr` and `btconnect.com` domain because of spamming; DO NOT just send "hello can we talk" or "在吗" or "I have something to tell you" without any further info, or I will treat them as spamming)

 ## Projects
 - [DDLC 中文 Mod 模板 4.0](https://github.com/DokiMod/DDLCModTemplate-Chinese-future)